bonzo81/netbox-librenms-plugin/README.md

 Sync data between NetBox and Librenms.

-Version 0.1.0 of the plugin offers the following key features:
+The plugin offers the following key features:

 ### Interface Synchronization
 Pull interface data from LibreNMS into NetBox.
 The following interface attributes are synchronized: